EURAC-EEBgroup/venticoolpy/docs/overview/calculation.md

 The calculation is repeated for the successive time intervals until the end of the year.
 An initialization period of a month is used to avoid the influence of assumed indoor temperature at the beginning of the calculation that can have an impact on the results over a high number of time intervals.

-## Calculation of time series with heating and cooling needs without ventilative cooling
+### 2.3 Calculation of time series with heating and cooling needs without ventilative cooling
 This case serves as the reference case for the comparison against the case with ventilative cooling.
 Regardless of the way, in early feasibility stage the goal is to estimate the amount of heating and cooling load that needs to be satisfied at each hour.
 Therefore, there is no upper limit to the heating or cooling capacity.
 This implies that the indoor temperature will never drop below the heating setpoint nor exceed the higher cooling setpoint for a given time interval.
 This allows for a straightforward calculation in just a few steps:

-— Step 1: Calculation of the indoor temperature without heating or cooling and without ventilative cooling (same formulae as in [Calculation of time series in free float temperature mode](#calculation-of-time-series-in-free-float-temperature-mode))
+— Step 1: Calculation of the indoor temperature without heating or cooling and without ventilative cooling (same formulae as in [section 2.2](#22-calculation-of-time-series-in-free-float-temperature-mode))

 — Step 2: Calculation of heating or cooling load and actual indoor temperature, without ventilative cooling.